MelbourneDeveloper/bloobit/README.md

 }
 ```

 You can easily inspect the state and the Bloobit in the widget tree if you use the dev tools.
+See the next section about the `BloobitPropagator`
 ![dev tools](https://github.com/MelbourneDeveloper/bloobit/blob/main/images/widgettreestate.png)

 ### Put the Bloobit in the Widget Tree